welldone-cloud/aws-lint-iam-policies/README.md

     do not target the specified comma-separated list of Organizations OU IDs --include-ous INCLUDE_OUS
-    only target the specified comma-separated list of Organizations OU IDs --dump-policies
+    only target the specified comma-separated list of Organizations OU IDs --profile PROFILE
-    store a copy of all policies analyzed
---profile PROFILE
     named AWS profile to use
 ```